Jonarzz/DotaResponsesRedditBot/README.md

 All the responses are in lowercase in the dictionary, before comparision the comments are parsed to lowercase as well.
 Dot or exclamation mark ending the comment is ignored.

+The bot will try to match a response of the hero that is in the comment's author flair.
+If it does not find an appropriate one, it takes the one of the first hero that has such a response (alphabetically).

 ---
 # Changelog: